 Love of family led Leslie to focus her practice on estate planning and elder law.
-After a health crisis, her family worried about how they would afford long-term care for her father.
+After a health crisis, her family worried about how they would afford long term care for her father.
 That personal moment changed the trajectory of her professional life.
-Her practice is dedicated to helping clients create and maintain comprehensive estate plans, protect assets while qualifying for long-term care benefits, and administer their loved one’s affairs after death.
+Her practice is dedicated to helping clients create and maintain comprehensive estate plans, protect assets while qualifying for long term care benefits, and administer their loved one’s affairs after disability or death.

 Leslie lived most of her childhood in Harford County, Maryland, but she spent her summers in Rehoboth Beach, visiting her grandparents.
 Sussex County became home in 2004, where Leslie and her husband, Tony, live and raise their family.